michaellwest/docker-https/README.md

 ## Setup

-There are a few things to have in place to when getting started.
+There are a few things to have in place when getting started.

 * Docker images built for use with the `docker-compose.yml`.
 The version included assumes images built for Sitecore are used.
-* The `createcert.ps1` is run on the workstation.
+* The `createcert.ps1` is run on the workstation with elevated privileges.
 The files `cert.password.txt` and `cert.pfx` are created in the startup directory and copied to the container on startup.

 ## Running